symmetric monoidal (∞,1)-category of spectra

 Some mathematicians consider semigroups to be a case of centipede mathematics.
 Category theorists sometimes look with scorn on semigroups, because unlike a monoid, a semigroup is not an example of a category.

 However, a semigroup can be promoted to a monoid by adjoining a new element and decreeing it to be the identity.
-This gives a full and faithful functor from the category of semigroups to the category of monoids.
-So, a semigroup can actually be seen as a monoid with an extra property.
+This gives a faithful functor from the category of semigroups to the category of monoids.
+So, a semigroup can actually be seen as a monoid with extra structure.

 On the other hand, analysts run across semigroups often in the wild, and don't always want to add formal identities just to turn them into monoids.